SSWConsulting/SSW.Rules.Content/rules/using-digital-asset-manager/rule.md

 2. Then cut out the unusable footage from the head and tail of each clip.
 3. Break up footage if needed, into smaller clips or different takes.
 4. Make colour corrections if needed.
+5. Name each clip with a name that references where the footage is from, what the shot type is, and a unique identifying number.
-5. Head over to your export tab and export each clip individually
+6. Finally export each clip individually to your stock library.

+From there you can use a digital asset manager like Adobe Bridge to add further metadata information to help with navigating your personal stock footage library.

 ## What is Adobe Bridge?